kartevonmorgen/openfairdb/README.md

 Copyright (c) 2015 - 2017 Markus Kohlhase

-This project is licensed unter the AGPLv3 license.
+This project is licensed under the AGPLv3 license.